machinat/sociably/website/docs/components-for-cui.md

 title: Components for CUI
 ---

-# Components for CUI

-Components make your code DRY and help you to build a complex, intelligent and characteristic conversational app.

-## Why?

-Mastering conversations is difficult!
-Think about a simple greeting, it might be far more complex than sending a `'Hi!'`.
-There are some considerations like:

-- Bot should greet for the first time met or when user come back after leaving for a while.
-- Choose the words depends on context like: current time, blessing for festivals, how much familiar or other user information.
-- Have some randomness like telling a joke sometimes.
-- Continuing the topic from last conversation.
-- Hello in multi-languages.

-This is just merely a greeting.
-Such the issues might happen anywhere else in the conversations.
-That's why we need components to encapsulate these detailed conversational logic.

-Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
+Components let you split chat UI into independent, reusable pieces, and think about each piece in isolation.
+This make your code DRY and help you to build a complex, intelligent and characteristic conversation.

 ## Functional Components